 Please take care of your course.
 Replace all divots, repair ball marks on our putting greens, and rake bunkers after use.
-Players are expected to conduct themselves in a manner appropriate for a golf course.
-Rudeness, excessive displays of anger or frustration, disrespect for others and foul language are examples of conduct that will not be tolerated.
-Players and spectators behaving inappropriately as judged by golf course staff may be removed from the grounds with no warnings.
-Law enforcement will be notified of all unlawful incidences and occurrences.
+Players and Spectators are expected to conduct themselves in a manner appropriate for a golf course.
+Rudeness, obnoxious behavior, intoxication, damaging the course, excessive displays of anger or frustration, refusal to let people through when holding up play, failure to follow course design from a hole-to-hole basis, disrespect for others and foul language are examples of conduct that will not be tolerated.
+Players and spectators behaving inappropriately (examples of mis-conduct above) as judged by golf course staff may be removed from the grounds with no warnings.
+Law enforcement may be notified if warranted.

 Pace of Policy Play

 To enable all golfers’ access to an enjoyable round of golf, every player must adhere to the following time limits.
 Golfers who are unable to play within the described time limits should seek advice from the professional staff on the best times for them to play.
 The professional staff is happy to help analyze a golfer’s manner of play and help them learn to keep pace and understand